• Home

 This is a WCRH created class!
 Ranch Boxing combines ranch riding with the popular boxing class.
 This class makes competing in cow horse even more accessible!
 Riders will first complete a ranch riding pattern, then they will call for their cow to box.
 Working the cow in the short end of the arena is what gives the class its other name, “cow horse boxing,” because you and your horse are “boxing” that cow into the arena’s short end.
 The boxing component requires that horse and rider demonstrate control over a single cow along the short side of the arena for 50 seconds.
 Simple or flying lead changes are both acceptable.

-Click for a video on boxing
+Click for a video of boxing

 Ranch Reining